redpesk-common/afb-libpython/README.md

 loopstart is started with `libafb.loopstart(binder, ['xxx', handle])`, where `xxx' is an optional startup function that controls loopstart execution.
-There are two ways to control the loopstart: standard and jobrun modes.
+There are two ways to control the loopstart: standard and jobenter modes.

 ### standard mode